ddsky/spoonacular-api-clients/javascript/docs/IngredientsApi.md

 //apiKeyScheme.apiKeyPrefix = 'Token';

 let apiInstance = new SpoonacularApi.IngredientsApi();
-let opts = {
-  'contentType': application/json, // String | The content type.
+let ingredientList = "ingredientList_example"; // String | The ingredient list of the recipe, one ingredient per line (separate lines with \\\\n). let servings = 3.4; // Number | The number of servings. let opts = {
   'language': en, // String | The language of the input.
 Either 'en' or 'de'.
-  'accept': application/json // String | Accept header.
+  'measure': "measure_example", // String | The original system of measurement, either 'metric' or 'us'.
+  'view': "view_example", // String | How to visualize the ingredients, either 'grid' or 'list'.
+  'defaultCss': true, // Boolean | Whether the default CSS should be added to the response.
+  'showBacklink': true // Boolean | Whether to show a backlink to spoonacular.
+If set false, this call counts against your quota.
 };
-apiInstance.visualizeIngredients(opts, (error, data, response) => {
+apiInstance.visualizeIngredients(ingredientList, servings, opts, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {